nosirrah01/BlobBeatEmUp/README.md

 In the future, BlobBeatEmUp aims to include the following features:

-- A Main Hero Blob that you can move left and right.
 - The ability to attack with a spike that comes out of the blob to the left and right.
 - A variety of different colored blob enemies with different abilities and fighting styles.
 - High-quality graphics and animations.